tcmxx/UnityTensorflowKeras/Documents/IntelligentPoolDetails.md

         width="600" border="10" />
 </p>

 During the development of the materials for the Computational Intelligence in Games course, we decided to develop a whole set of examples with the billiard game, using different technologies, to showcase the concepts and power of each.
-The start of the examples is a simple case where the AI only need to hit the white ball once and try to make both of the red balls on desk into pockets, using [MAES-need link](something) algorithm.
-The final goal is to develop a AI that can play a whole game with itself, where it should plan not just one shot but multiple shots and prevent the opponents from getting advantages, using [PPO-need link](something).
+The start of the examples is a simple case where the AI only need to hit the white ball once and try to make both of the red balls on desk into pockets, using [MAES(CMAES)](https://en.wikipedia.org/wiki/CMA-ES) algorithm.
+The final goal is to develop a AI that can play a whole game with itself, where it should plan not just one shot but multiple shots and prevent the opponents from getting advantages, using [PPO](https://arxiv.org/abs/1707.06347).

 <p align="center">
     <img src="Images/IntelligentPool/SimpleCase.png"